GORAN POTKONJAK

 just as the colors in the images dissolve into one another.

 This is not a landscape of certainty, but of flux.
-It is a landscape deconstructed, yet in its deconstruction, it offers a new way of seeinga vision that is fragmented yet whole, chaotic yet undeniably beautiful.
+It is a landscape deconstructed, yet in its deconstruction, it offers a new way of seeinga vision fragmented yet whole, chaotic yet undeniably haunting.

 ©Goran Potkonjak 2024